...

 2. Use Proxy Servers

 Another popular option to bypass website limits is using a proxy server.
 Like a VPN, a proxy helps you mask your real IP address by routing your traffic through a server located somewhere else.
-It’s a simple way to bypass geo-restrictions and gain access to restricted content.
+It’s a simple way to bypass geo-restrictions and gain access to restricted content — here’s a practical guide on How to use a proxy server.

 How Proxy Servers Work: